-12. IMPLEMENTING THE OPEN SPACE FOR HABITAT AND RECREATION PLAN
+11 IMPLEMENTATION OF THE OPEN SPACE, HABITAT AND RECREATION OBJECTIVES

 The IRWMP serves as a blueprint that guides a regional approach to developing, protecting, and preserving water resources within the GLAC region.
 The blueprint seeks to integrate targets, methodologies, and criteria for assessing water resource projects.
-One goal of this integration is to generate well-designed water resource projects that meet multiple water resource management needs and objectives, including the provision of open space for habitat and recreation.
+One goal of this integration is to generate well-designed water resource projects that meet multiple water resource management needs and objectives, including the provision of open space, habitat and recreation.
 Another goal is to optimize successful grant-funding opportunities within the state's IRWMP program.

-12.1 Opportunities and Challenges
+11.1 Opportunities and Challenges